frantchessico/frantchessico/README.md

 Since I embarked on my programming career, I've delved deep into the realm of systems and server development.
 My primary areas of expertise include:

-- 🚀 **Backend Technologies**: I specialize in Backend development, with significant experience in Node.js, Go, and Python.
+- 🚀 **Backend Technologies**: I specialize in Backend development, with significant experience in Node.js, Go, Python and Java.
 These tools empower me to create efficient and scalable systems.

 - 🛢️ **Databases**: I work with a variety of databases, ranging from flexible NoSQL databases like MongoDB and Redis to robust relational databases like PostgreSQL.
 I have a genuine passion for optimizing queries and data structures for high performance.